composer/composer/doc/articles/vendor-binaries.md

 of binaries in a special way when run in a Windows environment:

  * A `.bat` file is generated automatically to reference the binary
- * A Unix-style proxy file with the same name as the binary is generated automatically (useful for Cygwin or Git Bash)
+ * A Unix-style proxy file with the same name as the binary is also generated, which is useful for WSL, Linux VMs, etc.

 Packages that need to support workflows that may not include Composer are welcome to maintain custom `.bat` files.
 In this case, the package